worldofnick/LocalBeats/README.md

 *  **Snehashish Mishra**
 *  **Nick Porter**

-## Acknowledgments
+## Notes

-* To the course staff for pushing us do our best work.
+* Redirects from Stripe and other services may not work since the app is running on localhost.